Stability-AI/StableCode/README.md

 #### Training Data
-The training is done in two stages, initial pretraining with the top 12 languages, which we got inspired by Stackoverflow developer survey, The initial subsets - `java, javascript, python, typescript, php, sql, rust, c, markdown, go, c++, shell.`
+The training is done in two stages, initial pretraining with the top 12 languages, which we got inspired by Stackoverflow developer survey, The initial subsets - `Java, Javascript, Python, TypeScript, PHP, SQL, Rust, C, MarkDown, Go, C++, Shell.`

 This is then followed by continued pretraining with top 6 languages to be an expert in those languages - `Java, Javascript, Python, C, C++, Go`
 #### Evaluation